Solea™ Operation Manual SOTIRIA Technology · Version 260220

 Symptom Possible Cause Solution

-No response from both nodes Device not powered Check power supply wiring; ensure power switch is turned clockwise
+No response from both nodes Device not powered Check power supply wiring; ensure power switch is fully turned clockwise

 No response from both nodes A/B wires swapped Swap A and B connections on the adapter